dslik/protonema/baseboards/1510A/1510-8010/test.rst

             :align:  center
             :figwidth: 100%

-            1510A in anti-static bag.
+            :math:`\constProdNum` in anti-static bag.
       -
         .. raw:: latex

           \includegraphics[align=t,scale=1]{../../images/doc_stamp.pdf}
     * - 5.4.2
-      - Take an A4 plastic bag, and place the 1510A, along with this document, in the "QC Fail" bin
+      - Take an A4 plastic bag, and place the :math:`\constProdNum`, along with this document, in the "QC Fail" bin

         .. raw:: latex